 Epic Guest House in Cape Town: This is a very spacious home has four wheelchair accessible room equipped with roll-in showers.
 There is a common living space that has enough room to maneuver around.

-A tour of Cape Town after the Safari can be added for additional cost.
+A tour of Cape Town after the Safari can be added for an additional cost.
 Attractions include: Table Mountain, Cape Point and the Cape of Good Hope, the Waterfront, wine tasting at the vineyards, and seeing the penguin colony at boulders beach.
 There are also lots of markets and restaurants in Cape Town as well as the spectacular Ocean Aquarium and boat cruises in the Harbor. *Only breakfast is included in Cape Town.

 The two international airports in South Africa that Epic Enable use are Cape Town International Airport (CPT) and the O.R.
 Tambo International Airport (ORTIA) in Johannesburg.
 A 13-24 hour long flight depending on where you are coming from is expected.